About Australian Accounting Standards

 Many entities regulated under the Corporations Act 2001 are required to apply Accounting Standards in preparing their financial reports.
 Many public sector entities are required to apply Accounting Standards by Commonwealth, State or Territory legislation, through specific ministerial instructions to preparers or reporting frameworks set out in guidelines or regulations.

-Members of CPA Australia, The Institute of Chartered Accountants in Australia and the National Institute of Accountants have a professional obligation to take all reasonable steps within their power to ensure that entities with which they are involved comply with Accounting Standards in preparing their general purpose financial reports.
+Members of CPA Australia, Chartered Accountants Australia and New Zealand and the Institute of Public Accountants have a professional obligation to take all reasonable steps within their power to ensure that entities with which they are involved comply with Accounting Standards in preparing their general purpose financial reports.

-Printed copies of AASB and AAS Standards can be purchased through the AASB's Publications Service.
-These can also be downloaded free of charge from this website.
-However, printed copies of compiled versions of Standards are not available for purchase from the AASB.
-They can be downloaded from and printed from the website without charge.
+AASB and AAS Standards (both principal and compiled versions) can be downloaded or printed free of charge from this website.
+Printed copies are not available for purchase from the AASB.

 Please observe the Copyright statement in each document.